 C-41 for comparison:

-Unicolor kits are good for 15 rolls: $27 kit is $1.80/roll.
+Unicolor kits are good for 15 rolls: they went up $3 to $30 per kit or $2/roll.
 There is no 100 foot roll option for fresh color negative, so per roll/pro pack prices are all you have.

 None of this helps the medium and large format folks.
 There is 120 availability of Kodak 5222 from Cinestill.
 I have seen some hand rolled ECN-2 120 from a shop in the UK available on eBay, but I don’t have any experience with them.
 It looks like it might be IMAX film hand spooled with a backing.
 Large format?
 Well, outside of maybe getting Kodak to do something during their special order days I think you’re probably out of luck.

 Developing ECN-2 can be a pain.
 Hand rolling 35mm is kind of boring, I always watch YouTube while I do it.
 You have to slap an 85 or an 85b filter on when you shoot tungsten film outside or you have to color correct in Lightroom.
 There’s always the chance you’ll screw something up when you develop your own.
 But it’s hard to argue with the cost savings.
-Hand rolled Vision 3 500T developed, cut and sleeved at home comes out to slightly less than $9 all in.
-Kodak Ultramax 400 costs about the same for just the roll, no developing.
-Getting a 3 pack can knock it down to close if you develop at home.
-But Portra?
+Hand rolled Vision 3 500T developed, cut and sleeved at home comes out to between $9.33 and $7.33 all in depending on developer.
+Kodak Ultramax 400 costs $12 for just the roll, no developing.
+Colormax rolls are $10, gold is $10.50.
+Portra?
 Forget it.
-You can’t get close to that price point.
+You can get 2 rolls of ECN-2 developed with Conspiracy of Cartographer’s kit for what 1 roll of 36 costs now, before the next price increase kicks in.

 I hope that Kodak keeps knocking out everything they are making right now.
 I think if they start cutting they’ll still keep the motion picture films around.
 They’re contractually obligated to.
 The color look is different since ECN-2 is a flatter emulsion designed to be color graded, but I find it growing on me.
 I think I’ll keep experimenting with it, and keep investing in a future for film that doesn’t kill my wallet while I’m doing it.